-Applications proposing research involving partnerships with criminal justice or other agencies, should include a strong letter of support, signed by an appropriate decision-making authority from each proposed, partnering agency.
-A letter of support should include the partnering agency's acknowledgement that de-identified data derived from, provided to, or obtained through this project will be archived by the grant recipient with the National Archive of Criminal Justice Data (NACJD) at the conclusion of the award.
+Applications proposing research involving partnerships with criminal justice or other agencies, should include a strong letter of support, signed by an appropriate decision-making authority, from each proposed partnering agency.
+If applicable, the letter must include acknowledgement that project participation may require policy, programming, staffing, and administrative changes within the partnering agency and will necessarily require modification of existing, or implementation of new, offender and intervention tracking and data collection systems.
+The project budget should include funding to support all staffing, training, and facility costs associated with the establishment and administration of new or modified programming required for implementation and testing, or written acknowledgement by the partnering entity that these costs will be borne by that entity.
+A letter of support should include the partnering agency's acknowledgement that de-identified data derived from, provided to, or obtained for this project will be archived by the grant recipient with the National Archive of Criminal Justice Data (NACJD) at the conclusion of the award.
 Applicants and their potential partners are encouraged to review the NACJD's policies and protections at (NACJD).
-If selected for award, grantees will be expected to have a formal agreement in place with partnering agencies by September 1, 2022.
+If selected for award, grantees will be expected to have a formal agreement in place with partnering agencies by January 1, 2023.
 That formal agreement must include a provision to meet the data archiving requirements of the award.